 Challenges help employees set short-term goals.
 Instead of just providing library content, challenges drive participants to behavioral change and to adopt healthy habits.

 8. Participation and Activity dashboard

-An effective wellness platform makes it easy for employees to track their activity and progress.
+An effective wellness platform makes it easy for managers to track wellness and HR KPIs and for employees to track their activity and progress.
 Employees need to see how they are doing — it’s what keeps them going.